Creating Dashboards

 Step 1: Create a dashboard

-You can create dashboards in two ways:
+You can create dashboards in three ways:

 - In the left sidebar, open Dashboards menu and click New Dashboard.